ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 * **bModelTest:** The [bModelTest](https://github.com/BEAST2-Dev/bModelTest) ([Bouckaert and Drummond 2017](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-017-0890-6)) add-on package enables automated substitution model selection as part of BEAST2 analyses.
 This package needs to be installed both on Saga and on your local computer, because it will be required during the BEAST2 analysis (which will be executed on Saga) and for the setup and the interpretation of BEAST2 results (which will be done on the local computer).
 In both cases, BEAST2's PackageManager tool is used for the installation, but the PackageManager is called differently; from the command line on Saga, and through BEAUti on the local computer.

-	To install bModelTest with BEAST2's PackageManager on Saga, use the following commands: <!-- XXX update with latest BEAST2 module!
-XXX -->
+	To install bModelTest with BEAST2's PackageManager on Saga, use the following commands:

 		module purge
-		module load Beast/2.6.4-GCC-9.3.0
+		module load Beast/2.7.0-GCC-11.3.0-CUDA-11.7.0
 		packagemanager -add bModelTest

 	On your local computer, BEAST2's PackageManager is accessible through BEAUti.
 To find it, open BEAUti, and click on "Manage Packages" in BEAUti's "File" menu, as shown in the next screenshot.<p align="center"><img src="img/beauti1.png" alt="BEAUti" width="700"></p>